HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/user_session_reporting_tool.md

 # <endDate> Specifies the end date in YYYY-MM-DD format
 ```

-Trigger/execute the tool passing the log files and date range parameters
+The following is a sample command for running the User Session Reporting Tool using all the parameters provided:

 ```cmd
 java -jar <jarFilepath> <filePaths...> <startDate> <endDate>